 Friends and Family Seating

-We offer friends and family seating in the wheelchair bays of the North East and North West Quadrants.
+We offer friends and family seating in the wheelchair areas of the North East and North West Quadrants.
 Supporters can apply as normal in the ballot but request additional seats for friends and family.
 If successful in the ballot, seats will be reserved for the additional tickets.
 This option means that supporters using a wheelchair can enjoy the game sitting with their friends and family, rather than having to be seated separately.
-Click here and here to view images of this seating.

 The Ability Suite